 Blanca Bertrand, LAMFT

-Blanca approaches family therapy with gentleness, and in a way that each family member feels vital to the growth and healing of their families.
-Blanca loves working with children and is committed to providing experiences that help them express their feelings and recover from difficult experiences or face challenges.
-Blanca uses her play therapy, attachment, EMDR, and sand tray training in her approach with children and their families.
-She is currently working toward her play therapy certification.
-As a parent of children with special needs, Blanca understands the challenges families experience as they care for their children.
-She sees parents as the change agents in their children’s lives.
-Blanca has experienced her own healing journey from past abuse and is passionate about helping others experience such recovery.
-Blanca has conducted many workshops on recovery in English and Spanish from trauma and abuse both in the Unites States and Mexico.
+Blanca approaches family therapy with grace, and in a way that each family member feels vital to the growth and healing of their families.
+Blanca loves working with children and teens, and is committed to providing experiences that help them express their feelings and recover from difficult experiences and disconnection from their family.
+Blanca uses a family systems perspective and attachment theory in understanding the parent-child interaction.
+In sessions she uses play therapy, EMDR, sand tray and sensorimotor psychotherapy training in her approach with children and their families.
+Blanca understands the challenges families experience as they care for their children and sees parents as the change agents in their children’s lives.
+Blanca has conducted many workshops in trauma and abuse both in the Unites States and Mexico.
 Blanca received her Master of Science in Marriage and Family Therapy from Fuller Theological Seminary and is a Licensed Associate Marriage and Family Therapist.
 Click to view Blanca’s Arizona License.
 Click for more information about Blanca or to see the list of her training.

 DeAnna Wahlheim, LAMFT